shriya02-coder/Saathi/JPMC_code_for_good/README.md

 npm run dev

 ```

+## Problem Statement
+An Anganwadi is a type of rural child care centre in India.
+These Aanganwadi workers (AWW) counsel mothers.
+  *They often work long hours and face issues while providing counselling to mothers.
+They problem that to tackle here is -
+  *To help AWW to provide timely, contextual inputs to mothers during their visits
+  *Build an innovative solution that would work like a decision tree for AWW and improve the overall counselling
+  *Provide an ability to monitor the counselling process by FMCH

 ## About
 * We propose a solution which consists of a decision tree model that aids the AWW worker to provide right counselling based on certain pre-defined parameters and conditions.
 * The model minimises data entry by providing a user-friendly interface that allows AWW workers to get the correct set of guidelines by choosing the suitable parameters.